decryp7/GoogleFoobarChallenge/readme.md

 Recently while I was brushing up on my python knowledge using Google search, I received a suprise message which appears under the search bar.
 It was the famous Google Foobar Challenge.
+In this repository, I document my experience and the solutions to the challenges.

 If you have any comments/improvements about the code, please feel free to contact me at my email (decrypt at decryptology.net).
 I would absolutely love to learn more! :)